-You don’t need to invest in much to get yourself outdoors –just a decent pair of shoes.
+You don’t need to invest in much to get yourself outdoors –just a decent pair of shoes, I use slippers for plantar fasciitis and they are at a good price.
 And unless you’re planning on doing some major long-mileage hikes, a pair of running shoes will do just fine.
 Soak up the great outdoors and see what Mother Nature offers you for free by choosing a different hike to go on every weekend.

 To expand your hobby, consider starting a running club with other local runners.
 These days, it’s really easy to find Facebook groups for local run groups or consider starting your own.You don't have to cut out all of your hobbies in order to save money.
 Click To Tweet